Contrastive Learning from Synthetic Audio Doppelg\"angers: Related Work

 \subsection{Contrastive Learning}

 A common strategy for learning from unlabeled data is \textit{contrastive} learning.
 In this technique, we seek representations that are \textit{invariant} to minor differences, i.e. they encode a space in which similar objects are closer together, and dissimilar objects are further.
 A classic strategy for this is to use data \textit{augmentations}, transformations which noticeably alter a datapoint (for example, randomly cropping an image) without changing its essential content (e.g. what the image is of, such as a cat).
 These transformed versions then become a \textit{positive pair}, while other examples (e.g. an image of a dog) become \textit{negatives}.
-In audio, contrastive learning has been used extensively to produce high-quality representations for downstream tasks~\cite{al2021clar,saeed2021contrastive,ravanelli2019learning,wang2021multi,fonseca2021unsupervised}.
-However, contrastive learning typically relies on augmentations with limited variation, by effecting already-existing material or sampling with offsets.
-Instead, our approach produces synthetic positive pairs that deviate through randomly perturbed parameters which causally influence acoustic properties of the output, such as the pitch of oscillators, or the temporal envelope of signals in a mixture.
-This allows us to mimic more naturalistic variation in auditory features without (or in addition to) applying post-hoc effects.
+In audio, contrastive learning has been used extensively to produce high-quality representations for downstream tasks~\citep{al2021clar,saeed2021contrastive,ravanelli2019learning,wang2021multi,fonseca2021unsupervised}.
+Our approach differs fundamentally from data augmentation strategies commonly used in contrastive learning.
+Instead of applying transformations to existing audio samples, we generate synthetic audio pairs by perturbing synthesizer parameters, creating positive pairs with causal variations that are difficult to achieve through augmentations.
+This represents a novel application of synthetic data in the context of general-purpose audio representation learning.